godotengine/godot-docs/classes/class_editorsettings.rst

 - :ref:`int<class_int>` **interface/editor/font_subpixel_positioning**

 The subpixel positioning mode to use when rendering editor font glyphs.
-This affects both the main and code fonts. **Disabled** is the fastest to render and uses the least memory. **Auto** only uses subpixel positioning for small font sizes (where the benefit is the most noticeable). **One half of a pixel** and **One quarter of a pixel** force the same subpixel positioning mode for all editor fonts, regardless of their size (with **One quarter of a pixel** being the highest-quality option).
+This affects both the main and code fonts. **Disabled** is the fastest to render and uses the least memory. **Auto** only uses subpixel positioning for small font sizes (where the benefit is the most noticeable). **One Half of a Pixel** and **One Quarter of a Pixel** force the same subpixel positioning mode for all editor fonts, regardless of their size (with **One Quarter of a Pixel** being the highest-quality option).

 ----